Geohashing/oHash/docs/iOS_versions.md

 But.
 This is a small project, written by one person, who has a day job and a family and other committments besides.
 So much as I'd like to, I simply can't spend the amount of time on oHash that it'd take to do all that I'd like it to do.

 And done is better than perfect.
 And if I make this project too big, it will never be done.
+And the new iOS 17 functionality will make the app a lot quicker and simpler to build.

 So I'm going to just target iOS 17 in the first instance, until the app is actually working.
 After that, I can always go back and spend the time to make it compatable with iOS 15 & 16.